 Edison found 1000 ways not to build a bulb.
 Well, he was lucky he got a 1000 chances to fail!
 And then fortunately, he proved a point, so let’s just congratulate him and move ahead.

 I’m sure a lot of you have read the much interesting novel “The 3 mistakes of my life”.
 It inspired me when I sat to write this post.
 It’s interesting how it talks about one guy who commits 3 ordinary mistakes that end up changing his life.
 It’s such ordinary mistakes that the wise seek to avoid.
-This is why posts about “10 Mistakes your Mind is making”, “10 Mistakes you might be making at work”, etc. do so well and enjoy huge readership.
+This is why posts about “10 Mistakes your mind is making”, “10 Mistakes you might be making at work”, etc. do so well and enjoy huge readership.
 This is because people in general seek to be cautious, they don’t want to be reckless and want to take the right decisions.
-This article centers around your resume and by the end of it, you wouldn’t be making ordinary mistakes that could affect your candidature for your dream job or career, at large!
+This article centers around your how to write a resume without making ordinary mistakes that could affect your candidature for your dream job or career, at large!

 The 10 Mistakes that you have got to stop making on your Resume are-